View Related Sites

 BMAT Netherlands is taken in English.
-It is a 2-hour 10 minute, pen-and-paper test, which consists of three sections.
+It is a 2-hour 10 minute, computer-based test, which consists of three sections.
 Sections 1 and 2 are multiple choice, and Section 3 is a writing task.

 If you're applying for the following courses, you will need to take BMAT:

 * Please note: The test date and registration process for BMAT Netherlands differ to other BMAT test sessions.

 Please note: Section 1 has been updated and will no longer include questions that test data analysis and inference.

 Questions in Sections 1 and 2 are worth 1 mark each.
 Total raw marks for each section are converted to BMAT's scale, which runs from 1 (low) to 9 (high).
 Typical BMAT candidates will score around 5.0, roughly half marks.
 The best candidates will score around 6.0, and a few exceptional candidates will score higher than 7.0.

 Writing Tasks in Section 3 are marked by two examiners.
 Each examiner gives two scores – one for quality of content (on a scale of 0–5), and one for quality of written English (on the scale A, C, E).